-The Field of Microbiology offers graduate training leading to the Ph.D. degree.
-Candidates can select an area or research interest and activity from such microbiological topics as general and medical bacteriology, microbial chemistry and physiology, microbial genetics, immunology, mycology, and virology.
+Candidates for the Ph.D. degree and postdoctoral fellows can select an area of research interest and activity from such microbiological topics as general and medical bacteriology, microbial chemistry and physiology, microbial genetics, immunology, mycology, and virology.

 Prospective students should complete at the undergraduate level a minimum of one year (or its equivalent) in general chemistry, organic chemistry, general physics, mathematics (including college algebra), botany or zoology (preferably both), and one semester or its equivalent of analytical or quantitative chemistry.
 General microbiology or bacteriology and calculus are strongly recommended.
 Students who have not completed the above requirements may be admitted to graduate study on the condition that deficiencies be removed soon after admission.
-Applicants are ordinarily required to present Graduate Record Examinations scores for the Aptitude Tests and Advanced Test in Chemistry or Biology.